IRONMAN Triathlon X-Class 310 Upright Bike has a lot of features.

 It does have a sturdier construction with it specified to provide workouts for people up to 350 lbs, and has bluetooth so it can work with a Fitness App for more control over your workouts and better display of measures than other bikes although it does it offer the variety of workouts you can get with the Nautilus U616

-When I checked at Amazon on qualifying orders it was eligible for Prime and free shipping.
+When I checked at Amazon on qualifying orders it was eligible for free shipping.

 The IRONMAN Triathlon X-Class 310 Upright Bike comes with a lot of good features that can be used by beginners and advanced users for their workouts and training.